-Foreign visitors to South Africa may claim back VAT paid on items which they take out of the country when the total valued exceeds R250.
+Foreign visitors to South Africa may claim back the value added tax (VAT) paid on items which they take out of the country when the total value exceeds R250.
 The application for a refund must be lodged with the VAT Refund Administrator's offices.
-These offices are situated at Johannesburg and Cape Town International Airports, various land border posts and designated commercial harbours.
+These offices are situated at Johannesburg, King Shaka and Cape Town International Airports, various land border posts and designated commercial harbours.

 When purchasing goods, simply identify yourself as a foreign tourist to shop assistants, and request a tax invoice.
 A tax invoice must contain all the following information: